-Since 2013, Florida has made substantial commitments to protect and restore Florida's springs, their ecological value, and the associated public benefits.
-More than \$16 million in grant funds have been approved as of 2016, leveraging an additional \$14 million in local and federal funds.
-Initiatives funded to date have included cooperative projects with Wakulla County, Leon County, and the City of Tallahassee to extend sewer service to areas currently served by septic systems, resulting in improved wastewater treatment and removal of septic systems from sensitive areas.
-Additionally, a pilot project to evaluate the use of advanced onsite treatment systems in rural areas of Leon and Wakulla counties within the Wakulla Spring groundwater contribution has been initiated.
-This pilot project is a multi-agency effort including the NWFWMD, Leon County, Wakulla County, the Florida Department of Health, FDEP, and stakeholders.
-These efforts are expected to contribute substantially to other priorities identified in the Upper Wakulla River and Wakulla Spring BMAP.
+Since 2013, Florida has made substantial commitments to protecting and restoring Florida's springs, their ecological value, and associated public benefits.
+As of 2017, more than \$48 million in grant funds have been approved for projects in northwest Florida, leveraging an over \$22 million in additional local and federal funds.
+Projects funded in the St. Marks River and Apalachee Bay watershed include cooperative projects with Wakulla County, Leon County, and the City of Tallahassee to extend sewer service to areas currently served by septic systems, resulting in improved wastewater treatment and removal of septic systems from sensitive areas.
+Additionally, a pilot project to evaluate advanced onsite treatment systems has been initiated in rural areas of Leon and Wakulla counties within the Wakulla Spring groundwater contribution area.
+Fee simple or conservation easement projects are also underway to increase the longterm protection of spring resources.
+These efforts together are expected to contribute substantially to other priorities identified in the Upper Wakulla River and Wakulla Spring BMAP.